arulchelliah/arulchelliah/README.md

 - 👋 Hi, I’m P.Arul Chelliah
 - 👀 I’m interested in Web Designing
-- 🌱 I’m currently learning BE.CSE
+- 🌱 I’m currently learning on java training
 - 📫 How to reach me  arul123an@gmail.com